Mt Somers Loop

 Mt Somers (Te Kiekie) 1688m is a volcanic mountain located at the foothills of the Southern Alps, part of the Hakatere Conservation Park.
 I walked some of this incredible mountain country between the Rakaia and Rangitata rivers on Te Araroa a few years ago and loved it so much I returned the following year to take another look around at Mt Sunday and Mt Potts and Mt Guy and Lake Clearwater.

 A trip to Mt Somers has been on the list for a while, and the opportunity presented itself recently on an Easter break to Canterbury.

 Mt Somers is roughly an hour and a half South West of Christchurch.
 To get to the Sharplin Falls car park drive on the SH1 to Rakaia then head inland to Ashburton forks and Staveley.
 Alternatively, and to avoid the traffic and for some nice photo opportunities, take the inland route via Charing Cross to the Rakaia gorge.
 Before our tramp, we stayed 20 minutes away from Mt Somers at the Methven camping ground.

 Mt Somers Track – Our approx times

 The 26 Km track around Mt Somers can be done in a day, but most people break it up by making it an overnighter.
-I was going to compare our times to DoC’s recommended times, but DoC times vary from the website to the signage, and from signage at the car park to signage at the huts.
+DOC times vary from the website to the signage, and from signage at the car park to signage at the huts.